wamp-proto/wamp-proto/spec/basic.md

 Hence, *Routers* do not provide confidentiality with respect to application payload, and also do not provide authenticity or integrity of application payloads that could be verified by a receiving *Client*.

-While *Routers* in principle do not need to read the application payloads to perform routing, there are two situation where they logically must do so:
+While *Routers* in principle do not need to read the application payloads to perform routing, there are two situations where they logically must do so:

 1. automatic conversion between different serialization formats
 2. validation of application payloads according to schemata (see the WAMP Advanced Profile)